Learn how to avoid phishing scams and keep your personal information safe and out of the hands of hackers.

 - Look at the browser status bar.
 Phishing websites often copy the entire look of a legitimate website, making it appear authentic.
 A secure site will have a lock icon on the browser’s status bar or a “https:” The “s” stands for “secure”.

 - Contact your IT person.
 If you suspect that the email is a phishing scam, do not open it.
 Contact your IT person immediately.

 Multiple defense strategies keep your business data and networks secure

 Experts report that cybercriminals are now using “swarm attack” tactics — multiple assaults launched simultaneously in an attempt to crack into a business network.
 While ongoing education and constant employee reminders are very important, defending against swarm attacks needs a three-part cyber security strategy: prevention, detection, and response.

 Cybersecurity detection and response technologies

-When it comes to cybersecurity detection and response, ask your IT provider which cybersecurity tools and technologies best fit your needs and budget.
+When it comes to cybersecurity detection and response, Nettology can help you decide which cybersecurity tools and technologies best fit your needs and budget.
 Contact us today for a free consultation.